aischlena/mlinvitrotox-tutorial/README.md

 ### Run the models

 Run the models on your predicted fingerprints.
 When you use this command for the first time, it is going to download the model from [zenodo](https://zenodo.org/records/13323297).
 The models are provided as a zipped folder (with the abbreviation `.itox`).
+Currently, there is one set of models with the name `mlinvitrotox_model.itox`.

 ```
 itox run -m mlinvitrotox_model -i results/sampledata/sirius-pred-fps.csv -o results/sampledata